-Between November 2017 and April 2020, a total of 172 patients with gastric cancer underwent curative distal gastrectomy (DG) or total gastrectomy (TG) in our hospital.
-For first assessment, 121 patients were enrolled in this study, whereas the remaining 51 patients were excluded because of diabetes; because they underwent combined resection of other organs, excluding cholecystectomy; or because they underwent gastrectomy by laparotomy with thoracotomy, because of jejunostomy placement; because of other organ malignancies.
-Diabetes was defined as under treatment, or a casual blood glucose ≥ 200 mg/dL and HbA1c ≥ 6.5% (7).
-For further assessment, then, 50 patients were excluded because of adjuvant chemotherapy, recurrence, and missing data.
-There was no age limit but patients with the American Society of Anesthesiologists physical status classification (ASA-PS) 0-1 were enrolled.
-A study flow diagram is presented as Figure 1.
-Finally, 71 patients were enrolled.
+Between November 2017 and April 2020, a total of 172 patients with gastric cancer underwent curative distal gastrectomy (DG) or total gastrectomy (TG) at our hospital.
+After excluding 51 patients who had diabetes, had undergone combined resection of other organs (excluding cholecystectomy), had undergone gastrectomy by laparotomy with thoracotomy, had jejunostomy placement, or had other organ malignancies, a total of 121 patients were enrolled for the first assessment of blood glucose levels.
+Diabetes was defined as under treatment, or a random blood glucose concentration ≥ 200 mg/dL and HbA1c ≥ 6.5%[7].
+After exluding another 50 patients who had undergone adjuvant chemotherapy, had recurrence, had missing data, or had an American Society of Anesthesiologists physical status classification (ASA-PS) ≥ 2, a total of 71 patients were enrolled for the second assessment of blood glucose levels.
+A flow diagram of the patient selection process is presented as Figure 1.

 Body mass index, blood glucose, and HbA1c were evaluated at the first visit before surgery.
-The clinical and pathological stages of the malignancies were determined on the basis of the 14th edition of the Japanese Classification of Gastric Carcinoma (8).
+The clinical and pathological stages of the malignancies were determined on the basis of the 14th edition of the Japanese Classification of Gastric Carcinoma.[8]

 Continuous glucose monitoring

-We used a CGM device to document post-gastrectomy glycemic profile.
-The FreeStyle Libre® Flash Glucose Monitoring System (Abbott Diabetes Care Inc., Alameda, CA, USA) is a CGM device that provides a record of an individual’s interstitial glucose concentrations, trends, and patterns.
-The sensor continuously measures glucose concentration in interstitial fluid through a small filament inserted just under the skin, records glucose concentrations every 15 min for up to 14 days, and displays the data when scanned.
-A Flash CGM sensor was placed subcutaneously on each patient’s left upper arm immediately prior to discharge from hospital.
-CGM was performed twice, 1 and 12 months after gastrectomy.
-The data were downloaded and analyzed using standard measures of amplitude and timing, including the average, standard deviation (SD), and percentage of time within the target range (glucose concentration < 70 mg/dL [TBR, time below range], 70 − 180 mg/dL [TIR, time in rage], > 180 mg/dL [TAR, time above range]).
+A CGM device (FreeStyle Libre® Flash Glucose Monitoring System, Abbott Diabetes Care Inc., Alameda, CA, USA), which was used to document the post-gastrectomy glycemic profiles, provided records of individuals’ interstitial glucose concentrations, trends, and patterns.
+Interstitial glucose concentrations were continuously measured by a small sensor filament inserted just under the skin.
+Glucose concentrations were recorded every 15 min for up to 14 days and the data were displayed when scanned.
+A Flash CGM sensor was placed subcutaneously in each patient’s left upper arm immediately prior to discharge from the hospital.
+CGM was performed twice – at 1 and 12 months post-gastrectomy.
+The data were downloaded and analyzed using standard measures of amplitude and timing, including the average, standard deviation (SD), and percentage of time within the target range (glucose concentration < 70 mg/dL [time below range, TBR], 70 − 180 mg/dL [time in rage, TIR], > 180 mg/dL [time above range, TAR]).

 The SD was evaluated as an index of glycemic variability.
-The data for the first 10 hours until the data became stable after placement of the CGM sensor was deleted.
+The data from the first 10 hours (until the data had become stable) after placement of the CGM sensor was deleted.

 Post-gastrectomy syndrome